 Are you forgetting to offer your website users the best possible user experience with video content, and as a result missing out on valuable brownie points from Google algorithms?

 Recent changes in Google’s algorithms have made the creation of great shareable content even more important.
 An engaging video on a web page is one of the best ways to increase your page ranking.
-But by simply having a video on your website, however, will not necessarily increase your page ranking.
+But simply by having a video on your website, your page ranking will not necessarily increase.

-But should the focus be on Google page rankings or User Experience.
-All recent changes made by Google Algorithms are focused on User Experience, so you must think what the best for our users, to engage our users and to have our users share our content.
-And as a by product you will increase your page rankings, just by following the rules.
+But should your focus be on Google page rankings or User Experience?
+The good news is that all the recent changes made by Google Algorithms are focused on User Experience, so you must think what the best is for your users; to engage your users and to have your users share your content.
+As a by-product you will increase your page rankings, just by following the rules.

-The video must be found, engaging and be shareable.
+The video must be able to be found, engaging and shareable.